deepseafishing/simplenavbar/README.md

 - Code readability and scalability
 - (bonus point) responsiveness support

 ## I have explanation about the code and the architecture in the code_explain.pdf with the attached images.
+I mostly tested with chrome, firefox and safari browsers.